raysect/source/README.md

 Raysect currently only supports Linux.
 Windows support will come at a later stage.

 Please note, for legal reasons we require the copyright to any contributed code to be passed to the Raysect project.
+Please see CONTRIBUTING.txt in the repository.

 The Raysect Development Team:
 -----------------------------